contao/docs/docs/dev/framework/jobs.md

 // When the job failed, you may want to add an error
 $job = $job->markFailed(['my_error']); // internally also calls ->withErrors()

-// Add warning translation keys to a job (Future: to be displayed in the backend)
+// Add warning translation keys to a job (Future: to be displayed in the back end)
 $job = $job->withWarnings(['my_warning']);

-// Add error translation keys to a job (Future: to be displayed in the backend)
+// Add error translation keys to a job (Future: to be displayed in the back end)
 // Also see markFailed()
 $job = $job->withErrors(['my_error']);

-// Update the progress (Future: to be displayed in the backend)
+// Update the progress (Future: to be displayed in the back end)
 $job = $job->withProgress(42); // 42% completed

 // Add any metadata to a job (must be serializable).
-Not used to display in the backend but for
+Not used to display in the back end but for
 // you to store intermediate steps, additional information, etc.
 $job = $job->withMetadata(['api_key' => 'foobar', 'iteration_offset' => 11]);